 Long before Christ came to earth, God the Father was already appealing to lost mankind to “look to [Him] and be saved, all you ends of the earth.”
 It is the very heart of God to save, not to condemn.
 And to make that salvation freely available to us, He sent His Son to earth to die on a cross for our sins and to rise again as the Savior forever to all who will “turn to God in repentance and have faith in our Lord Jesus” (Acts 20:21).

 The guilt of sin weighing upon your soul can be devastating.
-And yet that weight of guilt can, as mentioned in invitation #1 above, be lifted from us by repentance for sin and faith in the Lord and Savior, Jesus Christ.
+And yet that weight of guilt can, as mentioned in invitation #1 above, be lifted from us by repentance for sin and faith in our Lord and Savior, Jesus Christ.

 When you do come to Jesus as Lord and Savior, there is a full forgiveness of sin.
 Full!
 God says to you, “Let’s reason” about that.
 And in that conversation He mercifully promises you this: your sins may seem to you like scarlet and crimson—very bright, very visible, and very terrible.
 Yet…when you come to the Lord for His gracious salvation, those same sins in God’s sight are fully forgiven and appear to him to be “like wool, white as snow”!